Stinrb/hr-attrition-analysis/README.md

 Identify the key factors driving employee attrition and propose actionable strategies to improve employee retention — particularly among high-risk groups.

+## Data Import

+The dataset was imported into pgAdmin 4 (PostgreSQL) for data cleaning, transformation, and exploratory data analysis (EDA).
+SQL was used to manipulate and structure the data, generate insights, and prepare it for visualization in Power BI.

-## Data Standardization & Definitions
+## Data Cleaning, Standardization & Definitions

+- The dataset was in good condition upon import.
+There are no duplicates, null and missing values in the dataset after double checking in SQL.

+- To improve clarity and ensure consistency, the following changes were made in the dataset:

+    - A total of eight columns were dropped since these columns either provide redundant information or have minimal impact on key insights.
-To improve clarity and ensure consistency, certain ambiguous labels in the dataset were standardized to align with common HR terminology:
+    - Certain ambiguous labels in the dataset were standardized to align with common HR terminology.
+    - Adjusted column names for readability (e.g., EnvironmentSatisfaction → environment_satisfaction).

 - Standardization for *education* column (level of education achieved) :